KnowledgeForge/keymaker/docs/content/0.1.0/docs/streaming-and-decoding/index.md

 ---
 # Streaming Completions and Custom Decoding Parameters

-In this section, we will explore the usage of streaming completions and custom decoding parameters in KeyMaker.
+In this section, we will explore the usage of streaming completions and custom decoding parameters in Keymaker.

 ## Streaming Completions

-KeyMaker allows you to access completion generation as it happens by passing an asynchronous function to the `complete` method.
+Keymaker allows you to access completion generation as it happens by passing an asynchronous function to the `complete` method.
 This can be useful for situations where you want to display the generated text in real-time, such as in a chat application.

 Here's an example of streaming completions: